 To download an application over 200 MB in size, go to the App Store.
 In this example, I'll be downloading the Oxford Dictionary of English, coming in at a hefty 224.8 MB in size.
 Tap on "Get" on the app details page, authenticate if necessary, and the app will begin to download over LTE with zero warning, but only if you selected the "Always Allow" option.

-If you selected either "Ask If Over 200 MB" or "Ask First," you'll receive a pop-up like in the screenshot below, telling you the size of the app, a warning about additional fees on your cellular plan, and the option to either download it "Later On WiFi" or "Download" to proceed right after over LTE.
+If you selected either "Ask If Over 200 MB" or "Always Ask," you'll receive a pop-up like in the screenshot below, telling you the size of the app, a warning about additional fees on your cellular plan, and the option to either download it "Later on WiFi" or "Download" to proceed right after over LTE.

 Depending on your signal strength and cellular data plan, the app could take a few minutes to download entirely.
 Once finished, it will appear on your home screen.